 “Energy House 2.0 is a groundbreaking project that will provide significant insight to support sustainable housing development and reduce carbon emissions.

 “Around 40 per cent of the UK’s carbon footprint is tied up in the built environment and the construction industry has a duty to reduce this as we strive to reach net zero targets.
 Investing in innovative projects like this will accelerate this mission to create more energy efficient housing.
 In turn, this allows our construction partners to meet increasingly stringent Building Regulations, all while fulfilling the demand for future housing that enables communities to benefit from better constructed sustainable homes with lower energy bills.

-“We eagerly anticipate the completion of this truly unique facility that will be invaluable in guiding us to make better decisions for future developments.”
+“We eagerly anticipate the research outcomes of this truly unique facility that will be invaluable in guiding us to make better decisions for future developments.”